sagivr2020/fastapi/README.md

 ## License

-This project is licensed under the terms of the MIT license.!
+This project is licensed under the terms of the MIT license.